mkhammash/poc-in-a-box/README.md

 * A public cloud account (AWS, AZURE, GCP) or private cloud
 * A Kubernetes cluster (EKS, AKS, GKE, OC4) and corresponding kubectl and config/credentials
 * A Linux or Mac workstation
+* Rudimetary understanding of the Bash shell and the ability to run basic commands
+* Rudimetary understanding of Kubernetes and ability to run basic Kubernetes commands

 You will need the value for TENANT, CLOUD and GROUP.
 TENANT is the name of your top level namespace and also your Prisma Tenant Account ID.
 CLOUD is the name of the namespace for the Cloud Account that has been on boarded and for which you will be working with.
 GROUP is the name of the namespace that corresponds to your Kubernetes cluster that we will be using as part of this POV.
 It is a best practice to name the GROUP namespace and your Kubernetes cluster the same.
 | Variable | Value             |